chuongtang/TeaApi/README.md

  ***Mongoose*** is an object data modeling (ODM) library for MongoDB.
 It allows us to efficiently create schemas for our MongoDB to use with ease.

  ***A schema*** defines the shape of the document which maps to a MongoDB collection.
 We then convert this schema into a Model, which we can then work with to manipulate it with our API.

+ ***Multer*** is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.

+###MOngoose METHODS:
+***.findOne();***
+ To check whether an obj.name already exists in the database, we can use a mongoose query method called findOne(), which returns one object from the database that matches the condition supplied.

+***getAllTea***
+To get all tea, our function will retrieve and return all the data from our database using the mongoose built-in find() method.
+We supply {} as the matching condition so that the all data will be returned.